dbadb/dbStompbox/README.md

 ## Wiring

 The Teensy wiring is trivial.
-Each footswitch is a button operating in pullup mode.
-This means that one button terminal is connected to ground an the other to a digital pin.
+Each footswitch is a button that, when press, makes a connection.
+We've configured the software to operate a digital input pin in pullup mode.
+This means that all button have one terminal that's connected ground.
+Its other terminal is wired to a Teensy pin.
+When you stomp the footswitch it causes the Teensy pin to "go to ground" and this triggers the emission of a MIDI control signal.
 Here pins D0-D5 are connected to your buttons.

 <center>
 <img src="./images/teensyPins.png">